willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

    1. Nodes wrap other nodes and thus are containers too.

-So Godot unifies entities, components, prefabs, and levels all together into just the concept of defining node classes.
+So Godot unifies entities, components, prefabs, and levels all together into node classes.
 The Godot Editor is a visual class editor.
-Even the Godot Editor itself is just a single `EditorNode <https://github.com/godotengine/godot/blob/master/editor/editor_node.h>`__ class!
+Even the Godot Editor itself is a single `EditorNode <https://github.com/godotengine/godot/blob/master/editor/editor_node.h>`__ class!